+The secretary shall hold office for two consecutive years.
 The secretary shall maintain the minutes and proceedings of all meetings and shall record all votes of the organization.
 The secretary shall ensure that a meeting agenda is set and that meetings are called in a timely fashion.
 The Secretary shall work with the Treasurer to maintain an updated list of LAFS members and Friends of LAFS.
 The list must be available at all LAFS meetings to be used for the purposes of determining quorum at the meetings.
 The Secretary must also act as the Association's archivist and must maintain all records for affiliation purposes.
 All documentation shall be passed on to the new officers at end of term.

 The treasurer shall hold office for two consecutive years.
 The Treasurer is the Chair of the Membership Committee and a member of the Fundraising Committee.
 It is the responsibility of the Treasurer to collect membership dues, receive, and deposit all operational funds with the CSUSM Foundation.
 The Treasurer shall work with the Secretary to maintain a current list of all LAFS members.
 In addition, the Treasurer shall maintain all financial records; keep proper account of funds; and present monthly status-reports at LAFS meetings.
 All financial records shall be turned over to the new officers at the end of the term.